Click HERE to view Flood Insurance Rate Map Panels for Otsego County.

 FEMA is currently in the process of finalizing the official Digital Flood Insurance Rate Maps (DFIRMs) that show the 100-year flood boundaries, also known as the Special Flood Hazard Area (SFHA).
 The SFHA is the area with a 1% or greater chance of flooding annually.
 FEMA has released the preliminary Digital Flood Insurance Rate Maps (DFIRMs).
 These DFIRMs will replace the current FIRMs.
 In some areas, the SFHA boundaries have been changed and include new area.

 Some Otsego County property owners may find that that at least a portion of their parcel may be located within the SFHA in the DFIRMs, when it was not previously.
 Structures built in the SFHA have a higher risk of being damaged in flood events.
 The majority of these structures are required by mortgage lenders to have a flood insurance policy.

 Property owners may already be aware that their parcel is in the SFHA and may have taken appropriate steps, such as purchasing flood insurance; however, in some areas new mapping has expanded the floodplain to include new properties.
-Lists of parcels and structures that have been identified in the expanded flood plain areas can be found to the left.
+Lists of parcels and structures that have been identified in the expanded flood plain areas can be found below.

-The protest and petition period in which local governments and property owners could challenge the new boundaries have passed.
+The protest and petition period in which local governments and property owners could challenge the new boundaries has passed.

 **These property owners are advised to get flood insurance before the DFIRMS are made final to get a reduced rate**